Do You Need a Licence to do Cover Songs?

 However, almost every song you can think of, in the charts or otherwise, will be covered by copyright.

-Cover song copyright explained
+Cover song copyright law in the UK

 Copyright law protects the rights of the original artist, to ensure that they receive due recognition and payment for their creative property.